Page Content

 Program Director

 Dr. Rush’s professional responsibilities involve integrative work across clinical care, education, and research.
 Her clinical and research work centers on helping individuals understand and adjust to brain conditions.
 Dr. Rush enjoys advancing cognitive and behavioral phenotyping of complicated genetic and medical diseases.
-Most recently she works in CSF1R-related leukoencephalopathy, motor neuron disease, functional neurological disorder subtypes, and neuro-autoimmune disease.
+Most recently she works in CSF1R-related leukoencephalopathy, motor neuron disease, complex neurogenetic disorders, and neuro-autoimmune disease.
+She works to diagnose, conceptualize, and offer treatment to individuals with functional neurological disorder and to teach other medical providers about functional neurological disorder.

 Melanie Chandler, Ph.D.